jsiwu94/Moon/_posts/2020-06-23-Airlines-on-Twitter.md

 Remove Adjective and Conjunction
 Stemmer + Lemmatizer

-2.Choosing the Number of Topics (K)
+2.Choosing the Number of Topics (K)<br>
 Once we’ve preprocessed the words into tokens, we can create a dictionary (or bag of word) that contains the number of times a word appears in the training dataset.
 Using this bag of words, we can then train our LDA model.

 We also need to identify the number of topics (K) for LDA (similar to identifying the k for k-means clustering).
 Although there are many ways to identify the optimal number of topics, the most adopted ones are using the perplexity score and coherence score.
-The idea is the less the perplexity score and the higher the coherence score, the better that “K” is. (click here if you would like to learn more about coherence or perplexity score)
+The idea is the less the perplexity score and the higher the coherence score, the better that “K” is. (click here if you would like to learn more about coherence or perplexity score).
 Based on the plot below, we identified that the best “K” for this data is 8.
 Therefore, we used that to train our LDA model.

-3.Training the LDA model
+3.Training the LDA model<br>
 Using k of 8, we received a perplexity score of -9.34 and coherence score of 0.60, which is pretty decent considering there are more than 5 topics.

 **Result**